Pediocactus knowltonii: Distribution and habitat

-It is endemic to San Juan County, New Mexico, in the United States.
-The plant is only confirmed to exist in one New Mexico county, where there is a single population on a patch of territory measuring about 12 acre.
+It is endemic to San Juan County, New Mexico in the United States, where there is a single population on a patch of territory measuring about 12 acre.
 As of 2008, there are approximately 6100 individuals in this population.
-The cactus occurs on land very close to the Colorado border; in fact, it has been observed within 30 m of the state border, but it does not technically occur within the state of Colorado.
+The cactus occurs on land very close to the Colorado border; in fact, it has been observed within 30 m of the state border, but it does not technically occur within the state of Colorado, and is thus an endemic of New Mexico.
 Its habitat is pinyon-juniper woodland and sagebrush with loamy, gravelly alluvial soils.
 In some areas the substrate is covered in cobbles.
 The cactus may grow in the open or in the shade of larger plants.

 Conservation

-It is the smallest and rarest species in genus Pediocactus.
-It is threatened by a number of human activities.
+It is the smallest and rarest species in the genus Pediocactus.
+It is threatened by a number of human activities, and is considered Critically Imperiled by NatureServe.
 It is federally listed as an endangered species of the United States.

 The population is partly fenced and protected by The Nature Conservancy.

 Threats

 The plant was discovered in 1958.
 It was immediately sought by collectors of cacti and within 20 years the population had been severely reduced.
 There may have been 100,000 individuals around the time it was discovered, and this number had been reduced to about 1000 by 1978.
 It is still a desirable specimen for cactus collectors because of its tiny size and rarity.
 The seed is available via the internet for about $10 per 100 seeds.

-Other threats include off-road vehicle use and development near the population.
-Petroleum exploration activities are common in the area.
-Livestock graze nearby.
-Drought may reduce the population.
-Rodents, especially mice, eagerly consume the fruits, causing seed production to be low.
+Other threats include off-road vehicle use and development near the population, as well as petroleum exploration activities (which are common in the area), livestock grazing, and drought.
+Additionally, rodents (especially deer mice) eagerly consume the fruits, causing seed production to be low.